andrekorol/dec2bin/README.md

 # dec2bin
 Source code of the dec2bin Python function.
-This function immediately converts any decimal number(int or float) to it's binary form.
+This function immediately converts any decimal number(int or float) to its binary form.

 INSTALLATION:
 To install the dec2bin module just run 'pip install dec2bin'(without quotes) on your OS Shell (terminal).